Mingding Doctrine

 Pastoral Theory Foundation Training (Course 301) - Lesson 2 Assignment

-1. Listen to the above recordings.
+1. Please listen to the above recordings.

-2. Take notes.
+2. Take good notes.

 3. Based on the topic of this lesson, raise your confusions or questions.